NBISweden/workshop-reproducible-research/pages/jupyter/jupyter-9-extra-material.md

 * Connect to the jupyter server by opening `localhost:8080` in your browser.
   You should be prompted for the password you generated.

-You are now (hopefully) accessing the jupyter server that's running on Upmmax, via your local browser.
+You are now (hopefully) accessing the jupyter server that's running on Uppmax, via your local browser.

 ## Integrating notebooks with Snakemake workflows